bettdouglas/flutter_permission_builder/README.md

         return PermissionBuilder(
             permission: Permission.location, // can be any permission in Permission.

-            // We didn't ask for permission yet.
+            // We haven't ask for permission yet.
             initialBuilder: (_, askPermissionFn) => FirstTimePermissionWidget(),

             // Permission requested.
 Awaiting for user input.
 Will rebuild after user input